Scarecrow1965/Scarecrow1965/README.md

 - 👋 Hi, I’m @Scarecrow1965
 - I'm a retired RCAF member (I'm a Veteran now) and got into the https:www.CodingforVeterans.com Program.
-- Since I am computer Geek/enthusiast (hardware sideo of it) I decided to look into the software side now.
+- Since I am computer Geek/enthusiast (hardware side of it) I decided to look into the software side now.
 - 👀 I’m interested in ...: Learning new computer languages.
 - So far, I've learned the basics in Linux, Python, C++, Ruby, Ruby on Rails, Java, Web Fundamentals (HTML, CSS, JavaScript).
 - 🌱 I’m currently learning ...